AkshtSingh/gigflow/README.md

 ### Login Issues

-If you cannot log in after seeding:
+If you cannot log in:

-- Confirm the seed script completed successfully
+- Confirm the server is running
-- Use `seed.admin@example.com` or `seed.user@example.com`
+- Verify the MongoDB connection in `server/.env`
-- Use the password `password123`
+- Make sure the frontend is pointing at the correct API URL

 ## License